-A. Nduma Defence of Congo - NDC
+A. Nduma Defence of Congo

-36. Rwandan officials have been in direct contact with NDC commander Sheka Ntabo Ntaberi, and supported him in organizing the targeted killing of FDLR Montana battalion commander "Lieutenant Colonel" Evariste Kanzeguhera alias "Sadiki" " (see paragraphs 37 and 61 of interim report).
-According to intelligence officers, two former NDC combatants, and close NDC collaborators, on 4 November 2011, Ntaberi travelled to Rwanda, with Ntaganda's facilitation.
-Upon arrival to Gisenyi RDF officers entrusted him with the task of killing Kanzeguhera and gave him money for the operation.
+36. Rwandan officials have been in direct contact with Nduma Defence of Congo commander Sheka Ntabo Ntaberi, and supported him in organizing the targeted killing of FDLR Montana battalion commander "Lieutenant Colonel" Evariste Kanzeguhera alias "Sadiki" (see S/2012/348, paras.
+37 and 61).
+According to intelligence officers, two former Nduma Defence of Congo combatants and close Nduma Defence of Congo collaborators, on 4 November 2011, Ntaberi travelled to Rwanda, with Ntaganda's facilitation.
+Upon arrival to Gisenvi, RDF officers entrusted him with the task of killing Kanzeguhera and gave him money for the operation.
 After having killed Kanzeguhera on 20 November 2011, Ntaberi surrendered to FARDC Sector commander Colonel Chuma Balumisa in Walikale.
-Balumisa informed the Group that he had received a direct call from Rwandan head of military intelligence at that time, General Richard Rutatina, 19 ordering Balumisa to ensure that Ntaberi board a plane sent by Ntaganda to Walikale to evacuate him to Rwanda (see paragraph 62 of interim report).
-20 An NDC deserter in mid-April reported that during the ex-CNDP mutiny, Ntaberi received telephone calls from Ntaganda and senior Rwandan officials on a daily basis (see paragraph 93 interim report and annex 6).
-These communications were confirmed by a separate NDC collaborator.
-M23 members acknowledged to the Group that they are allied to Ntaberi and the NDC.
+Balumisa informed the Group that he had received a direct call from Rwandan head of military intelligence at that time, General Richard Rutatina,19 ordering Balumisa to ensure that Ntaberi boarded a plane sent by Ntaganda to Walikale to evacuate him to Rwanda (see S/2012/348, para.
+62).
+A Nduma Defence of Congo deserter in mid-April reported that during the ex-CNDP mutiny, Ntaberi received telephone calls from Ntaganda and senior Rwandan officials on a daily basis (see S/2012/348, para.
+93 and annex 6).
+These communications were confirmed by a separate Nduma Defence of Congo collaborator.
+M23 members acknowledged to the Group that they are allied to Ntaberi and the Nduma Defence of Congo.

-B. Forces pour la Défense du Congo - FDC
+B. Forces pour la Défense du Congo

-37. In early 2012, Rwandan officials tasked FDC commanders to assassinate FDLR supreme commander "General" Sylvestre Mudacumura.
+37. In early 2012, Rwandan officials tasked Forces pour la Défense du Congo (FDC) commanders to assassinate FDLR supreme commander "General" Sylvestre Mudacumura.
 To support them with this operation, Ntaganda provided FDC with weapons, ammunition, and several trained ex-CNDP officers.
-During the operation against the FDLR Headquarters, carried out on 11 January 2012, FDC combatants successfully killed FDLR Chief of Staff Leodomir Mugaragu (see paragraph 38 interim report).
+During the operation against the FDLR headquarters, carried out on 11 January 2012, FDC combatants successfully killed FDLR Chief of Staff Leodomir Mugaragu (see S/2012/348, para.
+38).
 One former FDC officer who participated in the operation told the Group that the FDC received the support of four Rwandan commando officers deployed to strengthen the FDC for that occasion.
 Local authorities in both Masisi and Walikale as well as FDLR officers also confirmed the direct involvement of the RDF in this attack.

-19 In January 2012, along with three other senior RDF officers, General Rutatina was suspended form his duties and subsequently placed under house arrest as a result of accusations that he was involved in unauthorized private business ventures in the DRC.
+&lt;sup>19 In January 2012, along with three other senior RDF officers, General Rutatina was suspended from his duties and subsequently placed under house arrest as a result of accusations that he was involved in unauthorized private business ventures in the Democratic Republic of the Congo.

-20 Colonel Balumisa has been assassinated by Ntaberi during the CNDP mutiny in April 2012, on orders from Ntaganda, following refusal to ally to the mutineers.
+&lt;sup>20 Colonel Balumisa was assassinated by Ntaberi during the CNDP mutiny in April 2012, on orders from Ntaganda, following his refusal to ally to the mutineers.

-C. Local Defences forces at Busumba
+C. Local defence forces at Busumba

 38. Erasto Ntibaturama, a close CNDP ally, is a local militia commander at Busumba in Masisi territory.
-His local defense forces, comprised of over 50 men, acted under the command of ex-CNDP Lieutenant Colonel Gasheri Musanga in support of Colonel Zimurinda's mutineers in northern Masisi.
+His local defence forces, comprised of over 50 men, acted under the command of ex-CNDP Lt.
+Col. Gasheri Musanga in support of Col. Zimurinda's mutineers in northern Masisi.
 When the mutineers left Masisi, a part of Ntibaturama's militia followed the mutineers to Runyoni, including Ntibaturama's son and CNDP political candidate, Erasto Bahati, alongside with Musanga.
 According to ex-CNDP officers and politicians, Ntibaturama had then crossed the border into Rwanda where the RFP provided him with a residence in Gisenyi.

-D. Coalition des groupes armés de l'Ituri - COGAI
+D. Coalition des groupes armés de l'Ituri